spramp/jcb/public/content/work/work.md

 “Kelvin Burzon Queers the Midwest, Catholicism, and Jose Rizal” in *Filipino American Artist Directory* (St. Louis, 2017): np.

 2015
+"Nothing to See Here There Never Was —an Essay in Four Parts" in exhibition catalogue for Gina Osterloh (2015): np

 “Visual Artists Series: Jan Bernabe - Photography Collection” in *Tayo Literary Magazine*, ed.
 Melissa Sipin et. al. (Los Angeles: Tayo, 2015): 82-83.

 2013